-Clients in Center cases speak out about how they were denied essential abortion care—even though their health, lives and future fertility were at risk.
+Center clients speak out about how they were denied essential abortion care—even though their health, lives and future fertility were at risk.

-Since the U.S. Supreme Court eliminated the constitutional right to abortion in 2022, 14 states have banned abortion entirely.
+Since the U.S. Supreme Court eliminated the constitutional right to abortion in 2022, more than a dozen states have banned abortion entirely.
 Even patients facing severe and dangerous pregnancy complications are being denied medically necessary abortion care in those states—and are forced to stay pregnant against their will or travel hundreds of miles out of state to get the care they need.

-Below, hear firsthand from Center clients about their real-life experiences in states banning abortion.
+Below, hear firsthand from Center clients about their real-life experiences in states banning abortion—and learn about the lawsuits brought on their behalf.

 After learning her pregnancy was diagnosed with anencephaly and would not survive, Samantha Casiano was forced to remain pregnant since she lacked the resources to travel to another state for abortion care.